japgolly/scalajs-react/extra/ROUTER2.md

   ( emptyRule
   | staticRoute("page1", Page1) ~> render(???)
   | dynamicRouteCT("page2" ~ ("/" ~ int).option.caseclass1(Page2)(Page2.unapply)) ~> render(???)
   // oops!
-We forgot Page3!!
-  ).notFound(???)
+We still forgot Page3 but it will be detected at run- or test- time ).notFound(???)
     .verify(Page1, Page2(None), Page2(Some(123)), Page3)  // ← Ensure pages are configured and valid
 }